 If you are approved for the Apple Card, which should happen right away, you will see an initial credit limit and APR.
 You can choose whether to accept or reject the offer.
 If you accept, there will be a hard pull of your credit.
 Otherwise, there will not be a hard pull, but you will not get the card.

-The Apple Card’s credit score requirement is 700 or higher.
-That means applicants need at least good credit to qualify for an Apple Credit Card account.
+The Apple Card’s credit score requirement is 700+.
+This means that you need at least good to get this card.
 While it’s possible to be approved with a lower score due to a high income or other positive factors, it’s best to not take the risk.
-The majority of people approved for the card say their scores were well above 700.… read full answer

 But an applicant’s credit score isn’t the only factor that plays a part in approval for the Apple Card.
-Goldman Sachs, the issuer, also considers many other factors.
-Those include your income, existing debts, recent credit inquiries and more.
+Many other factors are taken into consideration like your income, existing debts, recent credit inquiries and more.
 Checking your credit score before applying is always a good idea, as is looking over your credit report to make sure there are no errors or blatant negatives that you need to fix.

 Applying for the Apple Credit Card does lead to a hard inquiry into an applicant’s credit report, but only at a certain point in the application process.
 First, Goldman Sachs, the card’s issuer, does a harmless soft pull of the applicant’s credit.
 Some people may be denied right away based on this soft pull.
 People who seem to qualify for the card based on the soft pull will then get to see an offer for what their initial credit limit and APR would be.
 If they accept this offer, Goldman Sachs will then do a hard pull to finalize the application.… read full answer